gorango/flowcraft/docs/guide/advanced-guides/custom-executor.md

 An executor is responsible for the entire orchestration of a `Flow`.
 This involves several key tasks:

 1. **The `run` Entry Point**: This public method kicks off the workflow.
 It's responsible for setting up the initial state and starting the execution loop.
 2. **The Execution Loop**: It must traverse the workflow graph, executing one node at a time.
 This typically involves a `while` loop that continues as long as there is a `currentNode` to process.
 3. **Applying Middleware**: Before executing a node, it must apply any middleware that has been attached to the `Flow`.
-4.  **Passing Arguments**: It is responsible for constructing the `NodeArgs` object and passing the correct `ctx`, `params`, `signal`, `logger`, and a reference to *itself* down to the `node._run()` method.
+4. **Passing Arguments**: It is responsible for constructing the `NodeArgs` object and passing the correct `ctx`, `params`, `signal`, `logger`, and a reference to *itself* down to the `node._run()` method (or a middleware chain).
 5. **Handling Actions & Branching**: After a node runs, the executor must take the returned `action`, look up the correct successor node in `currentNode.successors`, and determine the next node to execute.
 6. **State Management (for distributed systems)**: If the executor runs across different processes, it is responsible for serializing the `Context` before passing it to the next job and deserializing it upon receipt.

 ## Step-by-Step Example: Building a `DryRunExecutor`

 To understand these responsibilities in practice, let's build a `DryRunExecutor`.
 This executor will traverse an entire workflow graph and log the path it would take, but it will **not** execute the core `exec()` logic of any node.
-This is a great tool for debugging the structure of a complex flow.
+This is a great tool for debugging the structure and conditional logic of a complex flow.

 ### 1. The Class Structure